-I am a rare disorder patient, research associate, sociology-informed social worker and qualifying holistic practitioner.
+I am a patient, research associate, sociology-informed registered social worker and reiki student practitioner.
 My passion for understanding and improving the experiences of individuals, families and communities touched by illness is the driving force behind much of my work.

 I was born with congenital heart defect (CHD) and diagnosed with Marfan syndrome (MFS), a genetic systemic connective tissue disorder when I was two and a half years old.
 I have lived through 15 surgeries to date, including two open heart surgeries at the age of 10 and 12 and continue navigating through a life with chronic illness.

 My journey growing up with Marfan syndrome and visual impairment has very much guided the academic and practice focus I am working on/towards today.
 I always loved the written word and through sociology and other social sciences I found that I could analyze and express my biographical experiences of illness using scholarly and narrative techniques.
 In doing so, I have come closer to understanding what living with Marfan syndrome has meant for myself and my life.
 On the outset, I did not quite realize how demanding yet cathartic this would be for me.
 I’ve found that I am not alone in wanting to write about my experiences and have had this path illuminated for me by incredible mentors, scholars, activists and therapists.

 In 2012, I graduated from Wilfrid Laurier University with a Masters of Sociology: Families, Health and Well-being.
 Since that time I’ve worked in health services research and academic practice studying how policies, programs and practices create the conditions in which people give and receive care.
 Through this work I’ve found myself embedded in a hospital network where I am also a patient, giving me unique (and sometimes difficult) insights into the complexity of navigating our health care system.
 I’ve also engaged in numerous patient advising and/or advocacy roles in non-profit, government and research.